Short & Casual

 About the Concert

-Twenty woodwinds, eight horns, five trumpets, three trombones, two bass tubas, five timpani and large percussion section alone would be enough to fill an entire soccer stadium with sound!
-In Stravinsky's "Sacre du printemps", the strings are added to the mix.
-But not to make noise, but to play one of the most famous ballet scores of the 20th century.
-At the premiere in 1913, the audience was outraged and left the hall with boos.
-A scandal at the time, the piece is now an integral part of the concert hall.
+In the concerts of the series "Best of Classical Music," you will hear the most famous works of classical music.
+A brief introduction by a moderator at the beginning will provide insights into the piece and offer listening tips.
+Following this, the entire work will be performed.
+Afterwards, we would be happy to welcome you to our bar on the 1st floor, where our moderator will engage in an artist talk with the conductor.
+This conversation is not strictly academic - rather, we aim to take you into the personal world of our guests.
+About the concert: Twenty woodwinds, eight horns, five trumpets, three trombones, two tubas, five timpani, and a large percussion section alone would be enough to fill an entire football stadium with sound!
+In Stravinsky's "The Rite of Spring," the strings are added to the mix.
+However, they are not there to make noise but to play one of the most famous ballet scores of the 20th century.
+During its premiere in 1913, the audience was outraged and left the hall with boos.
+Once a scandal, this piece is now indispensable in the concert hall.

 Program